What Prime Day Looks Like With Rising Prices Everywhere

 Prime Day may be primed to fizzle.

-Nearly a quarter of 1,115 consumers surveyed by Adobe say they'll skip Amazon's two-day discount blitz, which starts officially on Tuesday.
-The reason: Inflation, which in May ran at a 41-year high of 8.6%, has eaten up their discretionary spending budgets.
+Nearly a quarter of 1,115 consumers surveyed by Adobe say they'll skip Amazon's two-day discount blitz, which started officially on Tuesday.
+The reason: Inflation, which in June ran at a 41-year high of 8.6%, has eaten up their discretionary spending budgets.

 More than a fifth of respondents said they would refrain from Amazon's shopping holiday because they're concerned about the economy and their finances, while another fifth said they're prioritizing necessities.